 3 tablespoons fresh lime juice, divided

 Chopped cilantro for serving (optional)

-4. Add the asparagus and peas, stirring to warm through.
-Add the remaining Coconut Curry Sauce and and additional 1 tablespoon lime juice, stirring to combine.
+- Add the asparagus, stirring to combine.
+Cover and cook on high for an additional 10 minutes, or until the asparagus reaches desired doneness.
+Add the peas, the remaining Coconut Curry Sauce, and an additional 1 tablespoon lime juice, stirring to combine.

 *Look for Thai red curry paste on the Asian foods aisle of your grocery store.
 If you things spicy, add 2 tablespoons.
 If you’re very spice-adverse, add less.